Estimated reading time: 8 minutes

 In some cases, the government makes a weapon charge where the item does not fit the definition of a “dangerous weapon,” or other statutory definition required.
 These could include “slungshot or sand club,” “metal knuckles or a switch blade knife opening automatically,” or “suppressor.”

-The Second Amendment of the United States Constitution says:
+And the Second Amendment of the United States Constitution says:

 “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”